alireza-akbarzadeh/hafthashtad-assignment/README.md

 Creating variants using traditional CSS can be a tedious task, requiring you to manually match classes to props and add types.
 CVA is here to take that pain away, allowing you to focus on the enjoyable aspects of UI development.
 By providing an easy and type-safe way to create variants, CVA simplifies the process and helps you create powerful design systems without compromising on the flexibility and control of CSS.

-## 💾 State Management

-While this boilerplate doesn't include a specific state management library, we believe it's essential for you to choose the one that best suits your project's needs.
-Here are some libraries we recommend for state management:

-### Zustand

-[Zustand](https://github.com/pmndrs/zustand) is a small, fast, and scalable state management library.
-It's designed to be simple and intuitive, making it a great choice for small to medium-sized projects.
-It's also optimized for bundle size, ensuring minimal impact on your app's performance.
 ## 💻 Environment Variables handling

 [T3 Env](https://env.t3.gg/) is a library that provides environmental variables checking at build time, type validation and transforming.
 It ensures that your application is using the correct environment variables and their values are of the expected type.
 You’ll never again struggle with runtime errors caused by incorrect environment variable usage.